RVerse-Tutorials/Journal_Article/README.md

 Status
 ------

 -   Next task is clean up Table 2 code.
 -   Then the code for the spawner covariate tables.
--   After that write code for the model selection for the non-spawner catch data.
+-   [Started] After that write code for the model selection for the non-spawner catch data.
+The tables for the appendix are labelled Table A2 code.
+For the main paper, just show the linearity test as in Table A2b.
 -   Look at chlorophyl
 -   Look at whether the effects are time-varying.
 -   Make the missing figures: